WilliamQLiu/williamqliu.github.io/_posts/2019-04-06-ruby-debug-pry.md

     rescue rspec -- break on exception in rspec rescue rails server -- break on exception in rails server try-again -- run last failing spec, reloads the file not the enviornment

+## irb

+IRB stands for __interactive ruby__ and allows you to interactively execute Ruby expressions.